clarkClaim/takehome-claim/README.md

 ### Other "Large Feature" Ideas

--   Integrate with Plaid to fetch bank transactions, identify transactions that match `brands` on Claim, and create `financial_transactions` rows for qualifying transactions.
+-   Integrate with Plaid to fetch bank transactions, identify transactions that match `brands` on Claim, and create `purchases` rows for qualifying transactions.
 -   Add the ability for `users` to trade `claims`, keeping in mind the redemption flow.
 Bonus points: create a market / orderbook, rather than peer-to-peer trading
 -   Create a `timed_drop` that distributes three `campaign_assignments` to `users`.
 The `user` gets to choose which `campaign_assignment` they accept, which should automatically create a `claim` that they own based on the `campaign` values.
 Bonus points: come up with a recommendation algorithm to determine which `campaigns` it would be best for Claim to assign to each user.